zentrocdot/wapscan/README.md

 sudo apt-get install wapscan
 </pre>

-<p align="justify">wapscan will build for use with Ubuntu noble, mantic, jammy, focal, bionic, xenial and trusty.</p>
+<p align="justify">wapscan will be build for use with Ubuntu Noble, Mantic, Jammy, Focal, Bionic, Xenial and Trusty.</p>

+<p align="justify">At the moment I am building wapscan for Ubuntu Noble.
+After that is done I prepare the DEB packages inside of Launchpad for use with the other versions of Ubuntu.
+Then I am testing the installed program with Linux Mint (Ubuntu Jammy).
+This is at least Debian 12, Ubuntu Jammy, Mint Vanessa or Rapsian Bookworm.</p>

 ## Installation Note

-<p align="justify">To use the created DEB package one needs at least Debian 12, Ubuntu Jammy, Mint Vanessa or Rapsian Bookworm.
-The problem is the internal usage of the zst compression, which was introduced with Debian 12.</p>
+<p align="justify">Open issue is, that I not know if the zst compression, which was introduced with Debian 12, is at all a problem for elder versions.</p>

 ## Testing